11 Christmas Traditions in the Philippines Every Filipino Will Know

 Some families will decorate a paról instead of having a Christmas tree.
 Others decorate Christmas trees and display a paról.

-Enjoying Christmas carolers
+Enjoying Christmas Carolers

 Once the first Simbang Gabi finishes, Christmas carolers will be on their feet, going from house to house, singing Christmas songs to spread the season’s cheer.